Anthony Elanga: Newcastle open transfer talks with Nottingham Forest over Sweden international

 It is expected this will be a tricky summer to recruit for Newcastle with financial restrictions affecting what they can spend.

-They are also in need of closing the profitability and sustainability rules (PSR) gap when the financial accounting period ends on June 30, so are under pressure to get deals done quickly, as are Forest.
+They are also in need of closing the profitability and sustainability rules (PSR) gap when the financial accounting period ends on June 30, so are under pressure to get deals done quickly.

-Nuno Espirito Santo is keen on Anderson as he looks to strengthen in midfield and believes the 21-year-old has a strong future.
-He would also represent 100 per cent profit for Newcastle.
+Unlike Newcastle, it is understood Forest do not have any PSR concerns this month so are under no pressure to get the Elanga sale done, with the the sales of Orel Mangala and Moussa Niakhate to Lyon expected to go through.

+Newcastle and Forest are in also talks over a deal for goalkeeper Odysseas Vlachodimos to move to St James' Park.
+The Magpies are in the market for goalkeeper cover this summer.

 Meanwhile, Chelsea have shown further interest in Newcastle striker Alexander Isak.